 Program to demonstrate the downcasting in C++

-Let's create an example to downcast the base class's object to the derived class in the C++ programming language.
+Let's generate an illustration demonstrating the downcasting of an object from the base class to the derived class in the C++ programming language.

 Program2.cpp